+Access MOVE submenu from LIMIT menu.

-LIMIT × CENTER: Selecting this button moves the center of the existing limit line to the center frequency of the measurement.
+CENTER: Selecting this button moves the center of the existing limit line to the center frequency of the measurement.
 The span of the existing limit line is not changed.
 Use this button as an easy way to move an existing limit line to the center of the sweep.
 This button has no action if no limit line is turned on.

-CENTER X-OFFSET X-OFFSET: Allows you to adjust the frequency of the limit line.
+X-OFFSET: Allows you to adjust the frequency of the limit line.
 All inflection points will be moved by the value entered here when using the LEFT or RIGHT buttons.
 Select X-OFFSET and enter a value using the keypad.

-0 Hz LEFT: Selecting this button moves all inflection points to the left by the X-OFFSET value.
-LEFT RIGHT: Selecting this button moves all inflection points to the right by the X-OFFSET value.
-RIGHT Y-OFFSET Y-OFFSET: Allows you to adjust the amplitude of the limit line.
+LEFT: Selecting this button moves all inflection points to the left by the X-OFFSET value.

+RIGHT: Selecting this button moves all inflection points to the right by the X-OFFSET value.

+Y-OFFSET: Allows you to adjust the amplitude of the limit line.
 All inflection points will be moved by the value entered here when using the UP or DOWN buttons.
 Select Y-OFFSET and enter a value using the keypad.

-0dB UP: Selecting this button moves all inflection points up by the Y-OFFSET value.
-UP DOWN: Selecting this button moves all inflection points down by the Y-OFFSET value.
-DOWN MARKER 1 OFFSET MARKER 1 OFFSET: Sets a limit line offset value from Marker 1 amplitude.
+UP: Selecting this button moves all inflection points up by the Y-OFFSET value.

+DOWN: Selecting this button moves all inflection points down by the Y-OFFSET value.

+MARKER 1 OFFSET: Sets a limit line offset value from Marker 1 amplitude.
 This feature moves the limit line amplitude and frequency as needed to place the center of the limit line the user-specified amplitude from the position of Marker 1.
 Positive values place the limit line above Marker 1, and negative values place the limit line below Marker 1.

-OdB TO MARKER 1 TO MARKER 1: Moves the limit line center position to the frequency and specified amplitude offset of Marker 1.
+TO MARKER 1: Moves the limit line center position to the frequency and specified amplitude offset of Marker 1.
 Marker 1 must be enabled.

-Figure 3-40.
+Figure 3-42.
 LIMIT MOVE Menu